Pink Floyd: The Wall poster

 The inciting incident occurs at 12 minutes when Pink discovers his wife's infidelity through a phone call.
 This betrayal in his adult life becomes the catalyst that accelerates his complete psychological retreat behind the wall..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Pink makes the active choice to completely withdraw.
+This reveals the protagonist's commitment to Pink makes the active choice to completely withdraw.
 He trashes his hotel room and begins constructing the final bricks of his psychological wall, fully committing to isolation and madness., moving from reaction to action.

 The Collapse moment at 72 minutes (76% through) represents the emotional nadir.
 Here, Pink puts himself on trial in his own mind.
 All the authority figures from his life (teacher, mother, wife) testify against him.
-He reaches his darkest moment of complete self-condemnation and psychological death., demonstrates the protagonist at their lowest point.
+He reaches his darkest moment of complete self-condemnation and psychological death., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 The judge (himself) orders: "Tear down the wall!"
 Pink realizes that the wall protecting him is also imprisoning him.
 He must choose to dismantle his defenses despite the pain it will bring., demonstrating the transformation achieved throughout the journey.